johnsosoka/site-johnsosoka-com/website/_posts/contact-me-form-project/2021-12-24-contact-me-form-services.md

 }
 ```

-After setting up the variables referred to below, I went ahead and utilized the module in the following file:
+After setting up the variables referred to below, I went ahead and utilized the lambda module in the following file:

 **lambda.tf**
 ```terraform